wsydney76/craft5-blade/README.md

 - Does not support Laravel-specific helper functions and blade directives that depend on Laravel features not present in Craft CMS.
 - Does not offer equivalent functionality for advanced Craft Twig features, e.g.`cache` or `paginate` twig tags.
 - There is no direct equivalent for Twig filters; in most cases PHP functions can be used instead.
+- Does not fully support [Template localization](https://craftcms.com/docs/5.x/development/templates.html#template-localization)
 - For now, only used for entry element type.
 Should work with other element types but not yet tested.
 - IDE support for Blade templates in Craft projects may be limited compared to Twig, e.g. there is no code completion for custom fields.
-- The central Blade.php class is mostly AI generated and may look like a complete mess for Laravel/Blade experts.
+- The central BladeBootstrap.php class is mostly AI generated and may look like a complete mess for Laravel/Blade experts.
 But it works for the tested use cases...
 - Not yet reviewed in terms of performance/memory usage.

 ## Usage